divega/EntityFramework.Docs/entity-framework/ef6/get-started/understanding-ef.md

 # Entity Data Model

-The Entity Framework uses the Entity Data Model (EDM) to describe the application-specific object or �conceptual� model against which the developer programs.
+The Entity Framework uses the Entity Data Model (EDM) to describe the application-specific object or "conceptual" model against which the developer programs.
 The EDM builds on the widely known Entity Relationship model (introduced by Dr. Peter Chen) to raise the abstraction level above logical database schemas.
 The EDM was developed with the primary goal of becoming the common data model across a suite of developer and server technologies from Microsoft.
 EDM was also used as part of the OData protocol.